welshstew/ansible-fuse-vagrant/readme.md

 Set up the intended host topology by modifying the Vagrantfile

+### Development

+If you want to iterate on Ansible roles to adjust install automation, or add additional automation, run `vagrant provision` to re-run Ansible without having the `vagrant destroy` and create the VMs over again.

 ### Issues and Roadmap

 - Ansible role implementation is too rigid, move hard-coded values to variables